kennethinfante/balance_sheet_pyshiny/README.md

 * Add totals - ok
 * Highlight totals - ok
 * Added error checking like for the formula for DAX in PBI - ok
-* Add Select All option
+* Add Select All option - need to subclass

 ## Running